 - 17 types of intervention were identified, that contained:

-- Most interventions were delivered face-to-face, with 34 using a group format and 24 delivered individually.
+- Most interventions were delivered face-to-face, with 34 studies using a group format and 24 conducted individually.
 21 studies were predominantly self-administered using some form of media (internet, telephone, etc.)

 - The duration of interventions varied considerably, ranging from 1 day to 28 weeks (median = 8 hrs)